maniaplanet/documentation/creation/general/embedded-blocks.md

 A lot of info can be gathered from [this topic][1]
 and from the [importer documentation][2].
 Embedded blocks are shared and posted on [ManiaPark][3].
-Dont forget that only the newly added objects can be used because they are compatible with the MP3 RC4 (and above) client and dedicated (since 15 july 2014).
+Don't forget that only the newly added objects can be used because they are compatible with the MP3 RC4 (and above) client and dedicated (since 15 july 2014).
 ***
 <br/>
 ***
 *From aca*

-The last few days i spent lots of time with this topic and I'd like to share what I collected:
+The last few days I spent lots of time with this topic and I'd like to share what I collected:

 In addition to Haagse's links: [ConvertAssistant][4]